larissahs/cot-4500-as1/README.md

 ## requirement.txt
 path: requirements.txt

-- For this assignment I have NumPy previously installed using the following commands:
+- I have NumPy previously installed using the following commands:
 1. pip install numpy
 2. pip freeze > requirements.txt
 - To use the file: